 Update package management

-The package management in Linux is a "central point" over which various software packages can be installed.
-For this to work reliably, the lists and sources of package management should be updated before installing any new packages.
+The package management in Linux is a "central place" through which various software packages can be installed.
+In order for this to work reliably, the lists and sources of the package management should be updated before each installation of new packages.

 sudo apt-get update && sudo apt-get upgrade